PrevailOyibo/Healthcare-Hospital-Perfomance-Analysis-Dashboard-/README.md

 IF (Nested IF)

-Calculations Performed The analysis included:
+## Calculations Performed in the analysis included:

 Department treating the highest number of patients